LLAMA: The Low-Level Abstraction For Memory Access: Related work

 \subsection{Compute kernel abstraction libraries}

-Recent technologies for expressing parallel and portable compute kernels, like Kokkos\cite{kokkos}, RAJA\cite{raja} or SYCL\cite{sycl2020}, need to address portable memory handling as part of their design.
+Recent technologies for expressing parallel and portable compute kernels, like Kokkos~\cite{kokkos}, RAJA~\cite{raja} or SYCL~\cite{sycl2020}, need to address portable memory handling as part of their design.

 Kokkos provides views as memory and buffer abstraction with a rich set of specializations allowing a good decoupling of algorithm and underlying data storage.
-These include views backed by host, device or unified virtual memory, PGAS\footnote{Partitioned global address space} views using MPI and views of SIMD types.
+These include views backed by host, device or unified virtual memory, PGAS views using MPI and views of SIMD types.
 For views with two or more dimensions, a column/row major, strided or fully user defined layout can be chosen.

 RAJA's views are similar to \lstinline{std::mdspan} as they are non-owning and based on existing arrays.
 They also have a customizable layout trait, determining how a view maps indices to locations in the underlying arrays, including permuting and offsetting indices and creating subviews with offset indices.
-RAJA's multi-views also allow to map the data into multiple arrays.
+RAJA's multi-views also allow to map the data into multiple allocations.

 SYCL employs accessors as abstractions to access buffer and image data.
 While supporting multidimensional access, the storage order is fixed to row-major for buffer and to column-major for image accessors.